iCashe/PursApiDocs/README.md

 > **Note**: for **Sandbox** testing, you will need to create a dummy merchant account in the Purs **Sandbox**.
 Navigate to the URL listed in the Environment URLs table and create a dummy Purs merchant account.

-### Initiate OAuth2 Authorization
+### Initiate OAuth2 Authorization (one-time for Cann-X app)

 - **Endpoint details under [OAuth APIs section](#oauth)**
-- To connect a seller's Purs Merchant Account with their Cann-X seller account, Cann-X will need to have a "Connect with Purs" button (likely somew in the admin portal for your merchants).
-- When clicked, this button should navigate to the `https://{OAUTH_URL}/oauth2/authorize` URL with the appropriate query parameters.
+- Navigate to the `https://{OAUTH_URL}/oauth2/authorize` URL with the appropriate query parameters.
-- The merchant will be prompted to enter their Purs Merchant Portal login credentials.
+- Login with your Purs Merchant Portal credentials.
-- Once they authenticate, they will be redirected to the **REDIRECT_URL** Cann-X provided Purs.
+- Once authenticated, you will be redirected to the **REDIRECT_URL** provided to Purs.
 An extra query parameter will be present when the seller is redirected — a query parameter called `code`.
 - See the next section to understand what to do with the `code` that is provided by Purs as a query parameter attached to your **REDIRECT_URL**.

 ### Retrieve and Store Tokens